canjs/canjs/guides/recipes/build-an-app-with-remote-data.md

 ## Create a Chat Application

-To put together a chat application, we'll use two methods from `can.Model` to fetch the messages and create new ones:
+To put together a chat application, we’ll use two methods from `can.Model` to fetch the messages and create new ones:

 ```